 Dean of School Welcome

-Introducti on 4
+Introducti on 6

-Student T ips 5
+Student T ips 7

-Term Email Black Open Wi-Fi a Information Dates board Computer Access Access ol Undergraduate Degree Programmes 6 6 6 7 7
+Term Email Canva Open Wi-Fi 8 8 8 8 9 9

-1.1 1.2 Lectures 8 9 10 10 13
+1. School ¡ 1.1 1.2 1.3 1.4 1.5 Lectures Tutorials 10 10 11 12 12 15

-2. The aca 2.1 2.2 2.3 2.4 2.5 2.6 Submission and return of work Student access to academic staff 15 15 17 17 18 19
+2. The aca 2.1 2.2 2.3 2.4 2.5 2.6 Student workloads Submission and return of work Resources for current students Submission and Return of Work Student Feedback Reading lists and library use 17 17 17 17 18 20 21

-3. Commu inication with students 20
+3. Commu nication with students 22

-4. Guideli 4.1 4.2 4.3 4.4 4.5 4.6 4.7 4.8 4.9 4.10 4.11 4.12 nes on presentation and referencing of student assignments Introduction Presentation Referencing your work Long Quotations Short Quotations Information and Ideas Footnotes/Endnotes The Bibliography Other Methods of Referencing Plagiarism Deadlines Keep a copy of your assignment 22 22 22 23 24 24 24 24 26 27 27 27
+4. Guidelii 4.1 4.2 4.3 4.4 4.5 4.6 4.7 4.8 4.9 4.10 4.11 4.12 Introduction Presentation Presentation Referencing your work Long Quotations Short Quotations Information and Ideas Footnotes/Endnotes The Bibliography Other Methods of Referencing Plagiarism Deadlines Keep a copy of your assignment 24 24 25 25 26 26 26 28 29 29 29

-5. Examin ations and assessments 28
+5. Examir nations and assessments 30

-5.1 Marks and Standards 28
+5.1 Marks and Standards 30

-5.2 Examinations 31
+5.2 Examinations 33

-5.3 Examination Appeals 32
+Examination Appeals 34

-5.4 Freedom of Information 32
+5.4 • • 34

-6. Univers ity policy on 33
+6. Univer sity policy on 35

-6.1 Safety 33
+6.1 Safety 35

-6.2 Discipline, plagiarism etc. 33
+6.2 Discipline, plagiarism etc. 35

-6.3 Absenteeism 34
+6.3 Absenteeism 36

-6.4 Harassment, Sexual Harassment and Bullying 34
+6.4 Harassment, Sexual Harassment and Bullying 36

-7. Student Support Services 35
+7. Studen t Counselling and Development 37

-7.1 The Counselling and Student Development Centre 35
+7.1 Counselling and Student Development 37

-7.2 36

-7.3 37
+7.2 Disability Support Service 38

+7.3 Student Health Service 39

-7.4 37
+7.4 Careers Service 39

-7.5 37
+7.5 Mature Student Office 39

-7.6 5 38
+7.6 40

-7.7 Clubs and Societies 39

-8. College and School contact details 41

-Programm ne Directors 42
+7.7 • 42

+8. Colleg 43

+Programi me Directors 44

-Departme nts & Centres 43
+Departments & Centres

+SCHOOL

-DEAN OF SCHOOL WELCOME
+WELCOME

 Thank you for showing your interest in the undergraduate programmes of Cork University Business School (CUBS).
 CUBS is the new Business School of University College Cork and builds on over 100 years of business education here at UCC - we are one of the two largest university business schools in Ireland.
+We have two prestigious international accreditations, AMBA and AACSB, putting us in the 2% of business schools globally.

 Our goal is to give you a very challenging but supportive experience.
 At CUBS you will find that we offer a range of undergraduate degree programmes that are tailored to meet your plans and ambitions.
 We strongly believe that we owe it to our students to challenge you so that we can help you to achieve your full potential and help to start you on a very successful career in the global business economy.
+Over 95% of our graduates find immediate employment demonstrating the high calibre of our graduates.

 Our programmes are very responsive to the needs of business both in Ireland and globally - we continually interact with businesses nationally and internationally to ensure that our courses are relevant.
 You will find that all of our programmes offer you a range of learning experiences through class work, individual assignments and group projects.
 We are unique in that all of our undergraduate students are offered the opportunity of a six month work placement in businesses internationally or alternatively to study in top ranked global business schools.